Will the Nuremberg Moot Court take place in 2024?

 How can I get help in obtaining a visa to attend the Nuremberg Moot Court in Germany?

-The organizers will prepare a letter of invitation for Team Members who needs a visa to attend the Nuremberg Moot Court (not applicable to the 2021 online competition).
+The organisers will prepare a letter of invitation for team members who need a visa to attend the Nuremberg Moot Court.

 What additional documents are needed to apply for a visa and how early shall I book my appointment with the German Embassy?

 In addition to the invitation letter provided by the organisers, most Embassies ask for additional documents.
-Please check the relevant Embassies’ website for the procedure and list of necessary documents, and start preparing your application as early as possible.
+Please check the relevant Embassy's website for the procedure and list of necessary documents and start preparing your application as early as possible.